-The Kennebunk Land Trust Board of Directors are volunteers from the Kennebunk and Arundel communities who share expertise, commitment, and a mutual interest in preserving the natural beauty of our area.
-Each director is elected by the board for a three year term.
+The Kennebunk Land Trust Board of Directors are volunteers from the community who share expertise, commitment, and a mutual interest in preserving the natural beauty of our area.
+Each director is elected by the Board of Directors for a three year term.
 A director can be re-elected for a consecutive additional three years.

 Board of Directors